Whatever You Call It, AI Search Traffic Engages More Than Any Other Channel

 Three practical takeaways, in rough order of importance.

 Even at a small volume share, AI Search is worth optimizing for.
 A channel that engages at twice the per-visitor rate of your next-best channel is worth more than its volume share lets on.
 A 1.5% AI Search share at 60+ engagement beats a 5% share of a 25-engagement channel.
+In plain English: quality times growth beats raw volume.
 The math is on your side.

 A short note on what this piece is not

-Let me be clear about what this article is and is not.
+Let me be clear about what this article is and isn't.

-• It is not an argument for either camp in the GEO-vs-SEO debate.
-I have no view on whether llms.txt, content chunking, or AI-targeted formatting work as tactics.
+• It isn't an argument for either camp in the GEO-vs-SEO debate.
+I don't have a view on whether llms.txt, content chunking, or AI-targeted formatting work as tactics.
 The people who care about those will sort it out by testing over the next year or two.

-• It is a data observation.
+• It's a data observation.
 Visitors who arrive from AI search engines, however they arrive, behave differently from every other channel.
 That holds no matter which tactic produced the visitor.

 • It fits both camps.
 If you think AI search optimization is just good SEO, this data fits.
 Solid SEO that earns LLM citations delivers higher-engagement traffic than anything else.
 If you think AI search is its own discipline, this data fits too.
 Visitors who respond to GEO-specific tactics engage at a level no other channel touches.

 Both camps can use these numbers without signing on to the other.
-That is the point.
-The data does not pick a side.
+That's the point.
+The data doesn't pick a side.

 How to see this on your own site